Gothic A1

 Why are the Dietary Guidelines different for males and females?

-The Dietary Guidelines for Americans defines moderate alcohol consumption as up to 2 drinks per day for males and up to 1 drink per day for females.
-Most people think the different recommendations are solely based upon body weight, but this is only one factor.
-For example, females have less water in their bodies; therefore, if a female and a male of the same size and weight drink the same amount of alcohol, a female is likely to reach a higher concentration of alcohol in her blood.
-Try this Blood Alcohol Content Calculator to learn more about how different factors affect your BAC depending on your gender, weight, the food you eat, as well as other important variables.
+Most people think the difference is solely based upon body weight, but this is only one factor.
+Females have less water in their bodies.
+Therefore, if a female and a male of the same size and weight drink the same amount of alcohol, a female is likely to reach a higher blood alcohol content (BAC).
+Estimate your BAC at https://www.responsibility.org/bac-calculator/

 Are there individuals who should not drink alcohol?